Taylor County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your blood alcohol content (BAC) was 0.08% or higher, the DDS will likely suspend your license.
-In Georgia, the legal BAC limit is 0.08%.
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08% or higher, your license will be suspended under Georgia law.
+The duration of the suspension depends on your prior DUI history.

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to take a test is a violation of this law.
+• Implied Consent Law: Georgia's implied consent law states that by operating a motor vehicle on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, regardless of whether you are ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing